OmarCloud20/CDKTF-Tutorial/README.md

 from cdktf import App, TerraformStack, S3Backend
 ```

-5. Add the S3 Backend class to the `main.py` file.
-The S3 Backend configuration is added to the `MyStack` class, which takes the following arguments:
+5. Add the S3 Backend construct to the `main.py` file.
+We will add the following S3 Backend configurations to the `MyStack` class:

-A. `bucket` - the name of the S3 bucket to store the state file.
+- `bucket` - the name of the S3 bucket to store the state file.
 The bucket must exist and be in the same region as the stack.
 If the bucket doesn't exist, the stack will fail to deploy.

-B. `key` - the name of the state file and its path.
+- `key` - the name of the state file and its path.
 The default value is `terraform.tfstate`.

-C. `encrypt` - whether to encrypt the state file using server-side encryption with AWS KMS.
+- `encrypt` - whether to encrypt the state file using server-side encryption with AWS KMS.
 The default value is `true`.

-D. `region` - the region of the S3 bucket and DynamoDB table.
+- `region` - the region of the S3 bucket and DynamoDB table.
 The default value is `us-east-1`.

-E. `dynamodb_table` - the name of the DynamoDB table to use for state locking and consistency checking.
+- `dynamodb_table` - the name of the DynamoDB table to use for state locking and consistency checking.
 The table must exist and be in the same region as the stack.
 If the table doesn't exist, the stack will fail to deploy.

-F. `profile` - the AWS CLI profile to use.
+- `profile` - the AWS CLI profile to use.
 The default value is `default`.
 But, we have already configured the AWS provider to use the `CDKTF` profile.

+Here is how the S3 Backend construct will look like:

 ```
         S3Backend(self,